-So there you have a whole load of easy DIY zero waste ideas for home.
+So there you have a whole load of easy DIY zero waste ideas for home use items.
 Do you think that you will be making any of these zero waste project ideas?

-And would you like to see some more zero waste sewing projects?
-Well I love making things with waste materials and that is why I also have a mega list of what to do with your leftover fabric scraps.
+And would you like to see some more zero waste sewing projects and reusable things to make?
+Well I lhave loads of zero waste activities and zero waste home ideas.
+I love making things with waste materials and that is why I also have a mega list of what to do with your leftover fabric scraps.
 Do go take a look!

-Or maybe you would prefer my post on how to go about upcycling old clothes.
+Or maybe you would prefer my post on DIY projects from waste clothes – how to go about upcycling old clothes.

 And have I missed anything off this list?
 Anything that you think would be improved by being reusable?
-Do get in touch.
+Or do you have other reusable project ideas Do get in touch.
 Comment below or find me over on my social media channels

 Facebook: A Rose Tinted World